-- low temperature in the test chamber,

-- -1 °C from set value

-- high temperature of the controller,

-- +5 °C from set value 1)
+- low temperature in the test chamber, -1 °C from set value - high temperature of the controller, +5 °C from set value 1) - 1) This alarm will be reset automatically when the temperature is within tolerance from set value again.

 The alarm button will also lit up and blink for the following alarms given in the table below.